-As the 8th largest hotel in the world, and the second largest Hotel in Las Vegas, (with 4,400 rooms), there is a great demand for parking at the wonderful and fun Luxor Hotel and Casino.
+As the 8th largest hotel in the world, and the second largest Hotel in Las Vegas, (with 4,400 rooms), there is a great demand for parking at the fun Luxor Hotel and Casino.

 On the second level of the Luxor parking garage, you’ll find the walkway that leads you to the hotel itself.
 It passes over Luxor Drive and over the resort’s beautiful pool area.